 You’ll want at least one architect resource on the team who has demonstrated prior experience working with the cloud provider you select.
-Not everyone on the team needs to be expert in the specific cloud you choose (e.g. AWS, Azure, etc.), but if you assume that your otherwise expert team can learn the ins and outs of cloud setup and administration, you may be right, but, factor in plenty of time on both the calendar and the resource’s workweek to get over the initial humps.
+Not everyone on the team needs to be expert in the specific cloud you choose (e.g., AWS, Azure, etc.).
+However, if you assume that your otherwise expert team can learn the ins and outs of cloud setup and administration, you may be right.
+Make sure to factor in plenty of time on both the calendar and the resource’s workweek to get over the initial humps.

 If the calendar is critical, you will want to include certified architect(s) with hands-on experience on the team.
-On the other hand, if you decide you want your in-house expert(s) to learn the ropes, and the calendar isn’t critical, spend the time to send people to training and then give them time and opportunity learn on the job in low-risk circumstances.
+On the other hand, if you want your in-house expert(s) to learn the ropes, and the calendar isn’t critical, spend the time to send people to training.
+Then give them the time and opportunity to learn on the job in low-risk circumstances.

 You’ll need to identify dependencies between different applications, and how their relationships will change if one is within your cloud environment and another is not.